 Disclosure change or issue Detail Auditor recommendations Adjusted?
 Note 16: capital commitments Note 16 - capital commitments In the draft financial statements, the Council disclosed that contractual capital commitments as at 31 March 2023 was circa £65m.
 This estimate was based on returns from budget holders where they were asked to confirm if they had any capital commitments in excess of £10 million.
 We challenged this estimation process as we feel it provides insufficient evidence to confirm that the estimate is materially accurate.
-To update note 16 accordingly ✓ Page 55 Following our challenge, management then obtained a list of all outstanding capital purchase orders as at 31 March 2023 and using this information, formed an estimate of the capital commitments.
+To update note 16 accordingly ✓ Page 57 Following our challenge, management then obtained a list of all outstanding capital purchase orders as at 31 March 2023 and using this information, formed an estimate of the capital commitments.
 This new process identified that the figure for capital commitments as at 31 March 2023 was £119m which is materially different to the initial estimate.
 We have reviewed and checked management's updated process to estimate the disclosure and we are satisfied that it is reasonable.
 Going forward, we expect management to use this new updated process to estimate the disclosure.
+Cashflow statement An error had been identified in which KCC had initially omitted the Capital i-Proc reversal for 2021/22 in the Capital Funding.
+Thus this resulted in a £10.4 million disclosure misstatement in two lines of the cashflow.
+These have now been updated.
+To update the cashflow statement ✓ Note - this is a disclosure only misstatement and has no impact on the cash position of Council or the Group.